Agrawal-Samarth/Quadratic_Equation/CONTRIBUTING.md

-# Contributing to Quadratic Equation Solver
+# Contributing to Advanced Quadratic Equation Solver

-Thank you for your interest in contributing to the Quadratic Equation Solver!
+Thank you for your interest in contributing to the Advanced Quadratic Equation Solver!
+This Django web application has evolved from a simple Python script to a comprehensive educational tool.
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute